Mollie King (actress)

 Mollie King (born Mary Josephine King; April 16, 1895 – December 28, 1981) was an American stage and screen actress.

-Early life and stage career
+Early life

 Mollie King was born in New York City in 1895, the daughter of Ellen Mary (née Kearney) and Thomas Joseph King, both natives of Ireland.
 Two of her older siblings, Charles King and Nellie King also became actors and were likely instrumental in obtaining earlier roles for her in theatre.

+Stage career

 Mollie began working professionally on stage at the age of seven.
 Later, by age 16, she was appearing at the Winter Garden Theatre and at other Broadway venues.
 A few of her stage credits include roles in Good Morning, Judge and Blue Eyes.

 Film career

 King signed with Pathé before moving into film acting.
 She was cast in leading roles in two John M. Stahl directed films, and also starred in serials.
 George Irving directed her in the film Her Majesty.
 She later returned to the stage, appearing with her brother Charles King in a musical comedy Good Morning, Judge.